janovekj/fini/README.md

 As you can see, `emailChanged` accepts a function where two parameters are provided:

 1. `machine` is an object containing the current context, as well as some other things that we'll cover later
 2. `payload`, which is the value being passed along with the event.
-It is of the same type as the one defined on `Event` in our schema
+It is of the same type as the one defined on the state's event in our schema

 The purpose of the function is to return the next state.
 In our case, we're not actually going into a new state - we're only updating the context.
 For cases like this, Fini allows you to simply just return the updated context object directly, instead of explicitly specifying what state we're in: